Scone, Perth and Kinross: Scone and Scotland

 The origins of a settlement of any kind at Scone are unknown, although thought to be early medieval.
-The origins could be pre-Roman, as there is much evidence of a well-established and sophisticated Iron Age people flourishing in this part of Scotland.
+The origins could pre-Roman, as there is much evidence of a well-established and sophisticated Iron Age people flourishing in this part of Scotland.
 Direct evidence however is lacking and so Scone's story is thought to begin in the wake of the Roman exit from Scottish history.
 Thus there may have been a village, a religious centre, or even a seat of power based at Scone from as early as the 5th century AD, with Scone coming into real and recorded prominence in the 9th century during the amalgamation of the Pictish and Gaelic peoples and kingdoms.
 Scone at this point played a crucial role in the formation and governance of the ancient Kingdom of Scotland.
 In the 9th century Kenneth MacAlpin came east to Scone, bringing with him a holy relic and coronation stone.
 As the stone was kept at Scone, it acquired the name, the Stone of Scone.
 In the 12th century, various foreign influences prompted the Scottish kings to transform Scone into a more convincing royal centre.
 Many historians have argued that the monastery or priory was founded specifically in 1114 by Alexander I of Scotland.
 This is strictly speaking correct, but it seems clear that this charter was simply a reaffirmation of Scone's status, and of the religious institutions there, rather than a sudden founding or establishment.
 There is growing evidence that there had been an early Christian cult called the Culdees based at Scone dating from at least the 9th century and possibly earlier.
 The Culdees were eventually merged with the Augustinian canons who arrived from Nostell Priory in Yorkshire as part of the 1114 "re-establishment".
 This "re-establishment" and drive to confirm Scone's status at the heart of the emerging Scottish kingdom and nation continued in 1124 when Alexander I of Scotland wrote to "all merchants of England" (omnibus mercatoribus Angliae) promising them safe passage and protection if they bring goods to Scone by sea to trade.
 Scone at this time lay on a navigable part of the river Tay.
 This was at times a major disadvantage, as the Vikings came across the North Sea to launch their lightning raids.
 Using the River Tay as a water route into the heart of Scottish held territory throughout the 9th and 10th centuries, these raiders pillaged towns and villages as well as religious houses such as the abbey at Dunkeld.
 In 904 a battle was fought in the vicinity of Scone, often referred to as the Battle of Scone, between the Scots led by King Constantine II of Scotland and the Vikings.
 As time went on, for various reasons the river by Scone became less navigable.
 At the same time ships were developing deeper hulls.
 It was this combination of factors that encouraged David I of Scotland to establish a new burgh at the nearest suitable location downstream of Scone, namely Perth.
 Perth lies 1 mi from the site of medieval Scone, which is similar to the distance of Westminster Abbey from the City of London: 1.4 mi.